wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-plugins/02-plugin-requirements.md

 Now activate the plugin.

-Then go back and a look at the list of active plugins in the `wp_options table`, and see how the new slug is added to the serialised array.
+Then go back and a look at the list of active plugins in the `wp_options table`, and see how the new slug is added to the serialised array, which includes the directory name.

 ## Plugin header fields